usdoj-crt/beta-ada/_pages/_resources/q&a-accessibility-requirements-pools-public.md

 {% enddetails %}

 ## Requirements for Existing Pools
+<a id="4"></a>
 {% details 4.
 My pool already existed before the effective date of the new rule.
 What am I required to do to provide pool access to customers with mobility disabilities? expandable %}
 The ADA requires businesses to make existing pools accessible only when it is "readily achievable" to do so.
 Readily achievable means that providing access is easily accomplishable without much difficulty or expense.
 The 2010 Standards provide the benchmark, or goal, for accessibility in existing pools.
-(See Question 2 for the 2010 Standards requirements for pools).
+(See [Question 2](#2) for the 2010 Standards requirements for pools).
 However, owners of existing pools need to comply with the 2010 Standards only to the extent that doing so is readily achievable for them.

 The 2010 Standards for pool lifts require lifts to be fixed and to meet additional requirements for location, size of the seat, lifting capacity, and clear floor space.
 Therefore, if a business can provide a fixed lift that meets all of the 2010 Standards’ requirements without much difficulty or expense, the business must provide one.
 If no fully compliant lift is readily achievable for the business, the business is not obligated to provide a fully compliant lift until doing so becomes readily achievable.
 In addition, the business may provide a non-fixed lift that otherwise complies with the requirements in the 2010 Standards if doing so is readily achievable and if full compliance is not.
 {% enddetails %}